Shirros/desktop-pet/README.md

 https://github.com/jindrapetrik/jpexs-decompiler
 and extract all the image files.
 You can create gifs using ezgif or something.

-## How to use this app
+## How to create your own pets

-Basically, the pet is a finite state machine.
+Basically, pets are finite state machines.
 The states and transitions are defined in the JSON file.

 ![FSM Diagram](fsm.jpg)